aherne/unit-testing/README.md

 This library was in part created out of frustration while working with PHPUnit, the standard solution used by over 99% of PHP applications that feature unit testing.
 Everything about that old API reminds us of bygone ages when developers built huge classes that do "everything", knew nothing about encapsulation except keyword "extends".
 That is the fundamental "architecture" principle of PHPUnit\Framework\TestCase: https://github.com/sebastianbergmann/phpunit/blob/master/src/Framework/TestCase.php, a monster that tries to do everything in ugliest way possible.

 Should unit testing logic abide to good principles of object oriented programming or only the code that is being tested?
 IMHO, as long as a developer feels confortable working with a mess, it will become a bad precedent to build something similar later on.
-This API aims at building something that PHPUnit is not: a cleanly coded, zero dependencies API standing on three pylons:
+This API aims at building something that PHPUnit is not: a cleanly coded, zero dependencies API standing on following pylons:

+- *configuration*: (optional) sets up sql/nosql connection and credentials useful when you want to develop unit tests that use databases
 - *creation*: automated creation of unit testing architecture (classes and methods) for target API under testing
 - *development*: user development of one or more unit tests for each class method created above
 - *execution*: automated execution of unit tests on above foundations
-- *configuration*: (optional) sets up sql/nosql connection and credentials useful when you want to develop unit tests that use databases
+- *display*: display of unit test results on console or as JSON

+## REQUIREMENTS

+This library requires every APIs under testing to be fully PSR4 compliant and coded in PHP7.1+!

 ## INSTALLATION & USAGE